necusjz/hexo-lite/README.md

 # hexo-mini
-A snapshot of Hexo 3 and use NexT 5 as the theme.
+A minimal version of Hexo with several UI configurations.

 The specific version information is **Hexo 3.9.0** and **NexT 5.1.0**.
-It is a minimal version with several UI configurations.

-## Install
+## Installation
-There are some dependencies that need to be installed in advance.
+There are several prerequisites that need to be installed in advance.

 ### Node.js
 We recommend installing a more compatible version: [10.20.1](https://nodejs.org/en/blog/release/v10.20.1/).